-Health Assessments: In compliance with North Carolina law, all students entering kindergarten must present a health assessment (physical exam report) by the first day of school entry.
+Physical Exams: In compliance with North Carolina law, all students entering pre-kindergarten and kindergarten must present a physical exam report by the first day of school entry.
 The assessment must have been completed within 12 months before school entry.